 The majority of Synology NASes support WOL (wake on LAN), which is a useful power recovery feature – because it can also save you power.
 If you would ideally like to switch your NAS off overnight, but you are concerned in-case someone might want to occasionally access your NAS then, WOL is perfect for you.

-Translated: “if local LAN traffic is detected” is just a fancy way of saying that your NAS will ‘monitor’ the ethernet cable that is plugged into it, and if it detects a new ‘request’ to access the NAS (e.g. to retrieve files), the NAS will then start up.
+Translated: “if local LAN traffic is detected” is just a fancy way of saying that your PC ‘monitors’ the ethernet cable that is plugged into it, and if it detects a new ‘request’ to access the computer (e.g. to retrieve files), it will then start up.

 If your NAS has multiple LAN (ethernet) ports though, make sure that you tick the right option here.
 For example if your ethernet cable goes into LAN 2, be sure to tick “Enable WOL on LAN 2” not on LAN 1 – otherwise WOL will not work for you.

 A final way that you can reduce your Synology’s power consumption is by purchasing specific low power drives for it.
 Western Digital, for example, sell “WD Green” drives – or drives with “GreenPower” which they claim are “low power” and reduce overall power consumption.

 After all, if you have a four-bay NAS, you could save 20 watts by switching to a ‘green’ (low power) drive.
 This could translate to £5 per month of electric saved, which is naturally important to consider.